sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 --------------------------------------------------

 Create a ``Turtle`` object below and have it draw a shape.
-For example, have it draw a small square and then a large square by calling the forward method multiple times.
+For example, have it draw a square.
 In the next lessons, we will draw more complicated shapes.
 Here are some simple turtle methods that you could use:

 - ``forward();``
 - ``turnLeft();``
 - ``turnRight();``
 - ``backward();``
-- ``penUp();``
-- ``penDown();``

 After writing your code below, if you'd like your own copy, you can open this |repl link|, copy in your code, and save it in your own repl.it account.
 Keep in mind Repl.it prefers the class to be named "Main".